Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 • Understand the concept of hedge accounting

-Module 1 – Reading financial statements under IFRS
+Module 1 - Reading, Analysing and Interpreting Financial Statements under IFRS

 Programme